 LINK TO AUTHORITY SITES

-Instead of doing something like this: “For more information on Denver SEO, go to Firestarter’s website.”
+Instead of: “For more information on Denver SEO, go to Firestarter’s website.”

 Since the words “Denver SEO” appear next to the link, it shows search engines that your link must be related to Denver SEO.
 Overall, make sure you take advantage of citations when inserting links.
 Use generic, branded, or the URL as anchor text instead of the target keyword and instead complement the generic link with keyword-rich surrounding citations.